tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

 sudo apt-get update
 ```

-To run the experiments Python 3.7 is required (Python 3.9 might also work).
+To run the experiments Python 3.7 is required (Python 3.10.4 should also work).
 Moreover, the following packages are required:
 ```
 gc
 argparse